fyngyrz/soyacro/README.md

 > `[style strike <strike>[b]</strike>]`
 > `[style bq <blockquote>[b]</blockquote>]`

+### More about styles

+Specifically in the context of this application, `[style]` \(page-local styles\) and `[gstyle]` \(global styles\) perform exactly the same function, because the global context for the macro processor is the same as the local one: there's only one "page" being processed by the webapp.

+However, since the global styles and the local styles are kept in separate lists, the application uses the local list to display available styles, which effectively hides the global styles from the list at the bottom of the page.
+The end result is that you can create styles that don't clog up the page with things you're not planning to use directly.

+I demonstrate this with the signature generator \(`{sig}`\) style.
+You'd use that, but not any of the lower-level styles that it calls upon, so those are implemented with `[gstyle]` instead of `[style]`, consequently you don't see them listed on the web page.

 ### Using the Macros:

 > `Italizing for emphasis, I {i really} mean it!`